dskang/bemo-api/README.md

 with POST is and data returned are in JSON.

 Sign in or register using an OAuth single sign-on service.
 The server checks your OAuth token.
-You get a Rendezvous user ID and a session token valid for two weeks.
+You get a Lumo user ID and a session token valid for two weeks.
 We only support Facebook right now.

     POST /login